 How are you listening to and connecting with the young people around you?
 How could you communicate more effectively with the Gen Zers in your life?

+How are you expressing belief in the young people around you?
+How can you create more opportunities for them to contribute and gain experience?
+The Atlantic summarized, "Of course, whatever happens next won’t affect all young adults in the same way—and ultimately, more voters under 30 still chose Harris than Trump.
+But anyone who was surprised by Gen Z last week might want to stop assuming they understand the young people of the world, and instead start listening to them."
 I recently chatted with a recent Gen Z college graduate, Maddie Freeman.
 A couple of years ago, Maddie founded NoSo (no social media) November.
 After experiencing the death (primarily suicide) of five close friends and seven mutual friends throughout her teenage years, Maddie wanted to do something.
 While watching the documentary, The Social Dilemma, she began to realize how social media is negatively impacting her generation and felt compelled to take action.
 She is now leading No Social Media November, a global social media detox movement that empowers young people to develop healthy habits and practices to form a healthier tech-life balance.
 Maddie also works with schools to educate, encourage, and inspire young people to manage their social media use well.
 For more on Maddie's work, check out this month's episode of The Leading Tomorrow Podcast or visit her website.
 Consider taking on the NoSo November challenge yourself, or as a family, class or team!

 This month, Katy White and I are celebrating the 2-year anniversary of our book, Mobilizing Gen Z (check out our latest podcast for new insights on this topic)!
 It is also the 10-year anniversary of my first book, Millennials in Ministry!
 What a journey it has been this past decade working with all of you as we seek to encourage and equip the next generation.